Investigating machine moral judgement through the Delphi experiment

 Matt Post,

-and Joel R. Tetreault
+Joel R. Tetreault

 The GLEU metric was proposed for evaluating grammatical error corrections using n-gram overlap with a set of reference sentences, as opposed to precision/recall of specific annotated errors (Napoles et al., 2015).
 This paper describes improvements made to the GLEU metric that address problems that arise when using an increasing number of reference sets.
 Unlike the originally presented metric, the modified metric does not require tuning.
 We recommend that this version be used instead of the original version.